Coherent-Partners/spark-python-sdk/docs/batches.md

 ## Add input data to a batch pipeline

-This method allows you to push input data in bulk to an existing pipeline.
+This method enables bulk submission of input data to an existing pipeline.
+It supports various data formats and structures to provide flexible data ingestion options.

-It is also designed to facilitate data submission in different shapes and forms.
+> [!WARNING]
+> The SDK does **NOT** automatically convert regular JSON objects into JSON arrays
+> when submitting to the pipeline.
+Submitting data in an incorrect format may result
+> in unexpected behavior or processing errors, such as record count mismatches.
+> Always ensure your input data is properly formatted as JSON arrays.

 ### Arguments

 The method accepts 4 mutually exclusive keyword arguments:

-- `raw`: is the raw chunk data without no direct data manipulation.
-The raw dataset can be of `string` or `bytes` as long as it is JSON serializable.
+- `raw`: is the dataset in its most primitive shape and can be of `string` or `bytes` as long as it is JSON serializable.

 ```py
 raw_string = """